Floydlang/floyd/docs/floyd_speak.md

+## send()

+Sends a message to the inbox of a Floyd green process, possibly your own process.

+The process may run on a different OS thread but send() is thread safe.

+	send(string process_key, json_value message) impure

 ## get\_time\_of\_day()

 Returns the computer's realtime clock, expressed in the number of milliseconds since system start.
 Useful to measure program execution.
 Sample get_time_of_day() before and after execution and compare them to see duration.